 The bi-metal is a delicate material and the thermostat freezes or freezes, operated by a spring, causing extra internal pressure that flows through the housing gasket of the thermostat.

-So for that you have to know about how to stop thermostat housing from leaking? read this article to know the whole thing in few steps.
+So for that you have to know about how to fix a thermostat housing leak? read this article to know the whole thing in few steps.

 How to Stop Thermostat Housing from Leaking(Easy Guide)